xpack/xmake-js/doc/jekyll/files/xmake.json.md

 It can be used only in project or test `xmake.json` files; using it in folder specific metadata files triggers an warning.

-This object maps build goals to different command lines.
-The empty goal corresponds to invocations without an explicit goal.
+This object maps build generators to different command lines.

 The "default" property marks the default generator.